The first iteration of a group creating social software over a 10 week development cycle

 Software is culture, software is art, software is social.
 As our lives become increasingly automated, we can use the word “software” to think about any program, system, or tool that structures, mediates, or intervenes in the world around us.
 How do the systems we live within affect our relationships and communities?

-Over the course of 10 weeks, you will work through a project development cycle to create a piece of “social software” of your own conception.
+Over the course of 10 weeks, the cohort will work through a project development cycle to create a piece of “social software” of your own conception.
 You are encouraged to interpret “social software” in any way that is meaningful to you.
 Final outputs can take any form, they need not be code-based—though ideas of code may offer a lens for interrogating our assumptions and expectations of software.
-For more context, please visit the Social Software website.

 This is a project-based working group, facilitated by artist Lauren Lee McCarthy.
-The group meetings will include time for prototype testing, peer review, and discussion.
-Members must commit to attending at least 4 of 5 of the meetings, which will take place at UCLA Broad Art Center from 12–2pm on 10/8, 10/22, 11/5, 11/19, 12/3.
+The group meetings include time for prototype testing, peer review, and discussion.
 In addition to individual outputs, a small publication containing the group’s work over the cycle will be created with contributions from each member.

 Proposal

-If you would like to participate, please send your proposal to lmccart@ucla.edu by September 1.
-Proposals can be expressed in any way you like but should be a single pdf and address the following questions:
+Proposals can be expressed in any way you like but should be contained in a pdf file and address the following questions:

 What is the social software you’d like to develop over this cycle?